Home » Energy Boosting Breakfasts For Five Different Types of Eaters

 - Plain Greek yogurt topped with 1/2 banana and chopped nuts has a rich taste and up to 2x the protein of regular yogurt.

 - Pre-made breakfasts from your local grocery store.
 Check back here in a few weeks for a list of healthy pre-made ideas from Trader Joe’s.

 4. Meal preppers

 If you’re a meal prepper, you’ve already done half the work!
-Use what you have prepped to make these delicious and quick breakfasts.
+Use what you’ve prepped to make these delicious and quick breakfasts.

 - Baked frittata– Use cut-up vegetables for a protein-packed breakfast that has lots of vitamins.
 Some of the best tasting veggies in frittatas are peppers, onions, mushrooms, spinach, and tomatoes, but there’s really no way to ruin a frittata.

-- Boiled eggs with guac– Every meal prepper has boiled eggs ready to go, but if you don’t, they will take no time from your morning routine to prepare!
-They are a great snack and can be cut up and added to salads for a low-fat protein source.
-Use these with some homemade guac for a filling breakfast with protein and healthy fats.
+- Boiled eggs with guac– Every meal prepper typically has boiled eggs ready to go.
+But if you don’t, they take no time from your morning routine to prepare!
+They’re a great snack and can be cut up and added to salads for a low-fat protein source.
+Use these with some homemade guac, for a filling breakfast with protein and healthy fats.
 Guacamole can be made from mashed avocado, a squeeze of lime, some chopped onion, cilantro, and jalapenos, and a dash of salt.

 - Breakfast sausages can be thrown in the oven while you’re in the shower.
-Add these to either of these two choices and you have a super-duper breaky.
+Add these to either of these two choices, and you have an excellent breakfast.

 5. Hearty eaters